jweissman/orsino/docs/mm.md

 - **Charge**: Charge at an enemy, dealing 3d8+1 damage.
 Each level adds +1 to damage.
 Deal 3d8+1+#level bludgeoning damage to an enemy.<br/>
 - **Rage**: Enter a frenzied state.
 Grant yourself Raging (Improve to hit by 1, improve bonus damage by 2, degrade AC by 3).<br/>
 - **Poison Bite**: Bite an enemy, dealing 1d4 damage and poisoning them.
 Deal 1d4 poison damage to an enemy.<br/>
-- **Life Drain**: Drain life from an enemy, healing yourself for damage dealt.
-Drain an enemy 1d6 HP.<br/>

 _Traits_<br/>